-My fascination began when I began searching online for vintage images that befitted the quotes I wanted to share with you.
+My fascination began when I started searching online for vintage images that befitted the quotes I wanted to share with you.
 Soon I was searching for them in antique shops, and I bought a few.

 My collection has slowly grown over time, and I thought I’d share a few with you especially after I read about other people who collect strangers’ memories, and I realized that you might find them interesting to see as well.